JorisZonowatnik/agrometeoR/README.md

 sudo apt install r-base
 ```

-3. Install the two system wide required packages : devtools (to install packages from github) and packrat (to install all the other packages in a sandbox environment).
+#### Install the two system wide required packages

+`devtools` (to install packages from github) and `packrat` (to install all the other packages in a sandbox environment).
 To do so, open your R console and type the following :

 ```r
 install.packages(devtools)
 install.packages(packrat)
 ```

-4. Create a folder for your project.
-In bash
+#### Create a folder for your project.

+In your console :

 ```bash
 mkdir <YOUR_PROJECT>
 ```

-5. Enable packrat for this folder.
+#### Enable packrat for this folder.

 Open your R console in this folder and initialize packrat :

 ```r
 packrat::init()
 ```

 You are now in packrat mode for this folder.
-All the package you will install from this folder will be installed in the folder private library (see packrat doc for more information).
+All the package you will install from this folder will be installed in the folder private library (see [packrat doc](https://rstudio.github.io/packrat/) for more information).

-6. Install the agrometeoR package.
+#### Install the agrometeoR package.

 In your R console :

 ```r
 devtools::install_github("pokyah/agrometeoR", ref = "master")